thundra-io/thundra-aws-workshop/content/_getting_started/_2_clone_demo_app.md

 In this section, we will understand the deployment template and our project structure.
 It is pretty simple todo-app that uses aws resurces.

-Firstly, we will clone the demo application and examine the lambda functions briefly.
-The part that interests us is what these lambda functions do instead of how these lambda functions work.
+Firstly, we will clone the demo application and examine the Lambda functions briefly.
+The part that interests us is what these Lambda functions do instead of how these Lambda functions work.
 We already talked about what these functions do in the previous section briefly.

-Then, we will integrate Thundra APM to our lambda functions by using the SAM configuration of Thundra APM.
+Then, we will integrate Thundra APM to our Lambda functions by using the SAM configuration of Thundra APM.

-Finally, we simply will trigger our lambda functions and check what will we see in the Thundra console.
+Finally, we simply will trigger our Lambda functions and check what will we see in the Thundra console.

 Now lets start with cloning the demo project.